hetalang/heta-specifications/compilation.md

 1. **Checking units terms.** Checking the units requirement for specific components: @Compartment is volume or square, or length, etc.

-1. **Other steps.** The next steps depend on a tool used.
-For example it is expected that `#export` actions induce the creation of code for export.
+1. **Other steps.** The next steps depend on a tool used? analysis, export etc.

     The errors which happen at the stage will be of types: `ExportError`.